What’s a DoS attack, what’s a DDoS attack and what’s the difference?

 Monitoring your network traffic is one of the best preemptive steps you can take.
-Monitoring traffic will allow you to see the signs of an attack before the service goes down completely.
-By monitoring your traffic you’ll be able to take action the moment you see unusual traffic levels or an unrecognized IP address.
+Monitoring regular traffic will allow you to see the signs of an attack before the service goes down completely.
+By monitoring your traffic you’ll be able to take action the moment you see unusual data traffic levels or an unrecognized IP address.
 This can be the difference between being taken offline or staying up.

 Before executing an all-out attack, most attackers will test your network with a few packets before launching the full attack.
-Monitoring your traffic will allow you to monitor for these small signs and detect them early so that you can keep your service online and avoid the costs of unexpected downtime.
+Monitoring your network traffic will allow you to monitor for these small signs and detect them early so that you can keep your service online and avoid the costs of unexpected downtime.

 Test Run DoS Attacks